-We see del Toro following a traditional path here of magical realism (or "marvelous reality"), where elements of magic emerge from an otherwise naturalistic setting to heighten the truth.
+We see del Toro following a traditional path of magical realism (or "marvelous reality") here, where elements of magic emerge from an otherwise naturalistic setting to heighten the truth.
 In this movie, the story revolves around the fantasies of a young girl, Ofelia (Ivana Baquero), living under the fascist regime of dictator Generalissimo Francisco Franco in 1944, a few years after the conclusion of the Spanish Civil War.

-In her dream world, Ofelia meets fairies and fauns, with Pan (Doug Jones) setting her a series of tasks, quests, to carry out, freakish adventures involving giant toads and nearly eyeless ogres.
+In her own dream world, Ofelia meets fairies and fauns, with Pan (Doug Jones) setting her a series of tasks, quests, to carry out, freakish adventures involving giant toads and nearly eyeless ogres.
 If she can just carry out these assignments obediently, unflinchingly, the faun promises her rewards beyond her wildest dreams.
-But the film is not entirely doom, gloom, and adventure, for like all good fairy tales, it carries with it much meaning.
-Mostly, this meaning has to do with choices--the choices we make to think for ourselves or to blindly follow orders, to be good, decent human beings or to become...monsters like the one we see in her stepfather.
+But the film is not entirely doom, gloom, or adventure, for like all good fairy tales, it carries with it much meaning.
+Mostly, this meaning has to do with choices--the choices we make to think for ourselves or to blindly follow orders, to be good, decent human beings or to become...monsters, like the one we see in her stepfather.
 Through Ofelia's experiences, we learn more about what it means to be human and how we might all attain eternal happiness.
-Through the darkness and despair, del Toro shines a bright light of comfort and warmth, yet it is a light that never slips into sentimentality, not even for a minute.
+Through the darkness and despair, del Toro shines a bright light of comfort and warmth, yet a light that never slips into sentimentality, not even for a minute.

 Still, this is above all del Toro's movie.
 It is his vision and imagination that carry the day, an ingenuity that served him well in the past in such outright horror flicks as "Blade II," "Hellboy," and the much underappreciated "Mimic."
 However, "Pan's Labyrinth" more closely resembles his 2001 film "The Devil's Backbone," which carried the tagline "The living are always more dangerous than the dead."
 Very true, and "Pan" is a continuation of that theme, a companion piece, so it is not a coincidence that it is also set in the milieu of Franco's Spain.